 Your Mac will still chug away at its task; the only difference is that anyone without the password won’t be able to access it, interrupting the process or otherwise messing around with your Mac.

-Putting your Your Mac to sleep with shortcuts
+Putting your Your Mac to Sleep with Keyboard Shortcuts

 This option will put your Mac’s CPU to sleep rather than just locking the screen.
 MacBook owners are familiar with sleep; it occurs every time they shut their computer’s lid, or automatically after a user-defined period of time.